[ Main contents start here ]

 Unified Global Talent Management

-For the approximately 88,000(note) overseas employees hired across the group, we are revitalizing mobility and training programs between MUFG's overseas locations, including Japan, to foster a sense of belonging as members of MUFG and to create a more comfortable working environment.
+For the approximately 88,000(note) overseas employees hired across the group, we are revitalizing mobility and training programs between MUFG’s overseas locations, including Japan, to foster a sense of belonging as members of MUFG and to create a more supportive working environment.

 1. the Bank, the Trust Bank, MUMSS, NICOS, and their respective subsidiaries